 How do you sit with scoliosis if you have a dominant lumbar curve?

-This is the same for the lumber curve so if you have a dominant lumbar curve then you can do exactly the same as well and just try it out and see if it’s helpful or not and see if that helps to keep the other side of the waist a little bit longer
+This is the same for the lumbar curve.
+If you have a dominant lumbar curve then you can do exactly the same as well and just try and support that dominant side of the sitting bones with a blanket and see if it’s helpful or not and see if that helps to keep the other side of the waist a little bit longer

 How do you sit with scoliosis if you have a large hump?

-The other one is if you have quite a large hump don’t like that word but I still haven’t found a better one mountain sometimes call it you know what I mean the more bulky side
+The other one is if you have quite a large hump, mountain sometimes call it you know what I mean the more bulky side

-on your left side if you have a left side sticking out to the back and you sit back into your chair what you could do is just support that left side a little bit more and kind of this gives you a little bit of a d rotation actually.
-Which is you know it’s stronger if you come to lying down on the ground but this is another way of adjusting this pose.
+If you have a left side sticking out to the back and you sit back into your chair what you could do is just support that left side a little bit more and kind of this gives you a little bit of a d rotation actually.
+Which are you know it’s stronger if you come to lying down on the ground but this is another way of adjusting this pose.

 What do you have to be mindful of is that you don’t start to arch then more into your right side.